eWallet vs Digital Wallet vs Mobile Wallet.

 • The User Base for Digital Payments is Expected to Cross 5,480.00 Million by 2027

-• eWallet Statistics shows the market size was around $85.6 Billion in 2022, fast forward to 2023, and it reached 105.5 Billion.
+• eWallet Statistics shows that the market size was around $85.6 Billion in 2022, fast forward to 2023, and it reached 105.5 Billion.
 If the market follows the same trajectory, it will hit $567.2 Billion by 2032.

-• The use of Apps like Apple Pay, Google Pay, & Samsung Pay will double between 2020 and 2025, showing the amazing growth rate of the market and demand for eWallet apps.
+• The use of apps like Apple Pay, Google Pay, & Samsung Pay will double between 2020 and 2025, showing the amazing growth rate of the market and demand for eWallet apps.

 • Reports show this solution will be responsible for transactions worth $16 Trillion by 2028.